NIAEFEUP/api-sigarra/README.md

 - [`Docker`](https://www.docker.com)

 ### Installing
-Uou'll need to build the images for both the application and the database services.
+You'll need to build the images for both the application and the database services.
 To do that, run `docker-compose build`.
 ### Running the tests
 To run the tests run `docker-compose -f docker.compose-test.yml up`.